An unforgettable year in motorcycling

 Don’t Look Back: Laverda Jarama

 Very much an extension of 1973’s 981cc drum-brake triple, the 3CL took off from the second-series 1000/1 by adding cast wheels and a third Brembo disc at the rear.
 This model replaced the 3C in Laverda’s 1976 catalog, while the US received the 3CL ‘Jarama’ – named after a popular Spanish road racing course.
 Detuned for emissions, the Jarama arrived for 1978 with bold lettering, crossover linkage for left-shift, a new airbox and one tooth lower on the drive sprocket.
-Like in most markets, US riders favored the Jota, so by 1978’s end the 3CL gave way to the upsized Jota 1200.
-Records from Richard Slater in the UK show 200 Jaramas were slated for the US coast, but 110 were returned and picked up by Slaters for waiting British riders.
+As in most markets, US riders favored the Jota, so by year’s end the 3CL gave way to the up-sized Jota 1200.
+Records from Richard Slater in the UK show 200 Jaramas were slated for the USA, but 110 were returned and picked up by Slaters’ for waiting British customers.

 It’s hard to imagine what the average CBX owner might think during his first trip on Italy’s celebrated three.
-Some shock, perhaps, if for nothing else than the triple’s Herculean clutch.
+Some shock, perhaps, if for nothing else than the triple’s herculean clutch pull.
 With softened cams and plugged exhaust the Jarama falls far behind Honda’s rev-happy CBX, but fit with the proper factory camshafts and silencers that narrative changes.
 In Jota tune, the fiery 180-throw inline will hang uncomfortably close to the big six despite its taller gearing, and flatten the CBX even more thoroughly than the Eleven in roll-on contests.
 Praised for its handling, ground clearance and outright speed, the Honda’s short lived chassis integrity pales in comparison to the water pipe Italian frame.
-Flash or dash?
+Flash v Dash.